Scar Revision Surgery at Illinois Dermatology Institute

 - Contractures are more severe scars that restrict movement due to the tissue in the area pulling together during the healing process.
 This type of scar most commonly occurs after large amounts of tissue loss or in wounds on a joint.

 What is scar revision surgery?

-In simplest terms, scar revision surgery is a type of surgical dermatology that can be performed for medical and cosmetic reasons to reduce the appearance of scars on the body.
-Scar revision surgery is performed to reduce the appearance of scars caused by injury, illness, or previous surgery.
+In simplest terms, scar revision surgery is a type of Surgical Dermatology that can be performed for medical and cosmetic reasons to reduce the appearance of scars on the body.
+Scar revision surgery reduces the appearance of scars caused by injury, illness, or previous surgery.

 While many scars fade over time and eventually transform to become barely noticeable, many patients experience disruptions to the healing process that cause scars to become red, raised, indented, or otherwise deformed.

 Often, patients are unhappy and embarrassed by the appearance of scars, especially when they are located in prominent areas.

 At IDI, we provide comprehensive scar revision services to help patients achieve smooth, clear skin that they no longer have to be ashamed of.

 There are many surgical methods of scar revision, only some of which may be appropriate for a particular type of scar or its location.